code-lever/font-awesome-phoenix/README.md

 HTML helper functions to create Font Awesome tags easily in Phoenix.
 Based on the great [font-awesome-rails gem](https://github.com/bokmann/font-awesome-rails), we just couldn't live without it in Phoenix.

+Please note this does not include Font Awesome itself, just helpers to make it easier to use.

 ## Installation

 1. Add font_awesome_phoenix to your list of dependencies in `mix.exs`: